 At the same time, in January balloons fly over Cappadocia as well.
 Perhaps not as regularly as in the high season – winter winds make their adjustments – but their colorful domes regularly hover over the valleys.

-In a word, if you are an active traveler and crave new unusual sensations, then a trip to January Göreme is simply shown to you.
+In a word, if you are an active traveler and crave new unusual sensations, then a trip to Cappadocia in January is simply shown to you.
 Reception, preferably not for a couple of days – there is something to occupy yourself with for a week!

 What do you need to know and what to prepare for?
 Let’s tell now!